 The bull market has turned bearish, with employers evaluating how to evolve their business and workforce needs moving forward.
 What does this mean for graduates of the class of 2020?
-What impact will it have on rising university seniors?
+What impact will it have on rising college seniors?
 Let’s explore the impact on higher education, entry-level hiring, and university recruiting.

 Dialing back on bringing on new entry-level talent is an unfortunate outcome of the times.
 Job offers received ahead of graduation may be withdrawn or delayed, according to a poll conducted by the National Association of Colleges and Employers (NACE).
 Undergraduates who secured summer internships are facing similar plights, with Glassdoor reporting that internship opportunities have dropped 52 percent since early March.

 Students are also reassessing their options when it comes to work.
 According to Ivy Research Council, the pandemic has made close to half of students reconsider their job or industry preference, and nearly a third reconsider job location.
 Employers like Apple are recognizing and capitalizing on this trend with more fluid job requirements that open positions up to larger pools of talent: “We are fans of non-linear career paths and self-taught creators.
 There are no specific educational requirements, but curiosity and knowledge around building, making, and storytelling is a must.”